axlEscalada/axlescalada.github.io/content/blog/zig_pointer.md

 var bp: *align(1) const [16]u32 = @ptrCast(b);
 ```

-In this example the use of @as is not necessary because the type is declared along with the variable.
+In this example the use of <code class="highlight">@as</code> is not necessary because the type is declared along with the variable.

 After casting b the result is iterated with a for loop that receives the casted pointer and an index.